-Ming Hsieh Faculty Fellow in Electrical Engineering and Associate Professor of Electrical Engineering-Systems and Computer Science
+Ming Hsieh Faculty Fellow in Electrical Engineering-Systems and Professor of Electrical Engineering-Systems and Computer Science

 - 2002, PhD, Electrical Engineering, Cornell University

 - 1999, Masters, Electrical Engineering, Cornell University

 Bhaskar Krishnamachari is Professor and Ming Hsieh Faculty Fellow in Electrical Engineering at the Viterbi School of Engineering, University of Southern California.
 He received his B.E. in Electrical Engineering from The Cooper Union and his M.S. and Ph.D. in Electrical Engineering from Cornell University.
 He has been a faculty member in the Department of Electrical Engineering since 2002.
 He also holds a joint appointment in the Department of Computer Science.
 He is the Director of the Autonomous Networks Research Group, and Co-Director of the Ming Hsieh Institute.

 He has co-authored over 200 technical articles, including four that have received conference best-paper awards at ACM/IEEE IPSN (2004, 2010), ACM MSWiM (2006) and ACM MobiCom (2010), and one that received best-paper runner-up award at IEEE SECON (2012).
 Collectively his work has been cited more than 19,000 times (per Google Scholar).